 When Should You Take the SAT or ACT?

 Students almost always improve their scores when they retake the SAT or ACT.
-Taking the official test is valuable experience that you can learn from.
-Plus you can study your score report and prep to improve the next time.
-To give yourself opportunities to retake the SAT or ACT, you want to take it for the first time long before your college deadline.;
+Taking the official test is a valuable experience that you can learn from.
+Plus, you can study your score report and prep to improve the next time you take the ACT or SAT.
+To give yourself opportunities to retake the SAT or ACT, you want to take it for the first time long before your college deadline.

-If you're applying regular decision, then you might take the SAT or ACT for the first time in the fall of junior year and again in the spring.
-Since it takes about three weeks for scores to be released, you might have a few more opportunities to take in the beginning of 12th grade, like in August, September, November (or maybe December).
+If you're applying regular decision, you might take the SAT or ACT for the first time in the fall of junior year and again in the spring.
+Since it takes about three weeks for scores to be released, you might have a few more opportunities to take the exams in the beginning of 12th grade, like in August, September, November (or maybe December, depending on the admissions plan you choose).

-If you're applying early admissions, then August, September, or October would be your last chance to take the SAT or ACT.
-It'd be pretty nerve-wracking to put so much pressure on this last minute test date.
-Ideally you'd have your scores all set by the end of junior year.
-You could even push the schedule mentioned above back, so that you take your first test in the spring of sophomore year.
+If you're applying early admissions, then August, September, or October of your senior year would be your last chance to take the SAT or ACT.
+It'd be pretty nerve-wracking to put so much pressure on these last minute test dates.
+Ideally, you'd have your scores all set by the end of junior year.
+You could even push the schedule mentioned above up, so that you take your first test in the spring of sophomore year.

 By knowing your deadlines, you can plan out your testing dates and study schedule to ensure you've achieved your SAT or ACT target scores in time to apply.
-Same goes for your recommendation letters.
+The same goes for your recommendation letters.

 When Should You Ask for Recommendation Letters?